 What are the Requirements to Receive Other Aid for iStudy Courses?

 iStudy may also qualify students for outside aid such as veterans’ education benefits or AmeriCorps.
 For VA Benefits, students should contact the Office of Veteran & Military Services.
 For AmeriCorps, they should contact AmeriCorps directly about using their benefits at UM.
 If students are receiving any other funding, they should contact OFA.

 How do I Enroll in an iStudy Course?

-Registration for semester-based iStudy courses opens at the same time as registration for on-campus courses.
+Registration for semester iStudy courses opens at the same time as registration for on-campus courses.
 Registration in all applicable terms (Fall/Spring/Summer) closes on the last day to add an on-campus course for that term.
-Semester-based iStudy courses follow all regular semester deadlines per the UM academic calendar.
-Registration for full-year iStudy courses may occur at any time throughout the year, regardless of the semester calendar, and they do not count towards enrollment for federal or state financial aid eligibility purposes (and most institutional aid).
+Semester iStudy courses follow all regular semester deadlines per the UM academic calendar.
+Registration for flex iStudy courses may occur at any time throughout the year, regardless of the semester calendar, and they do not count towards enrollment for federal or state financial aid eligibility purposes (and most institutional aid).

 All students enrolling in iStudy courses will be required to confirm on their iStudy application that they have read the information on this page to ensure that the student is fully aware of and has agreed to the financial aid stipulations.
 Online applications for iStudy courses are available at www.outreach.olemiss.edu/istudy/.